-DB Section DC Section In the DB portfolio, the Trustee manages the climate change risks to which it is exposed by investing in a diversified pool of high-quality credit assets.
-No significant investment strategy changes were deemed necessary a result of climate change considerations.
+In the DB portfolio, the Trustee manages the climate change risks to which it is exposed by investing in a diversified pool of high-quality credit assets.
+No significant investment strategy changes were deemed necessary as a result of climate change considerations.

 During the Plan Year, the Trustee focused on what action it could take in relation to the investment strategy of the popular arrangements in the DC Section to mitigate climate change risks.

-During the Plan Year, following the advice of the Plan's DC investment adviser, the CWG recommended to the DCC that, as a first step, it should consider the possibility of replacing the regional passive equity funds used in the Drawdown Lifestyle and the Core Fund with climate-tilted alternatives.
-As part of its triennial DC investment strategy review, the DCC then considered this further.
-The funds considered by the Trustee benefit from a clear decarbonisation pathway that decreases exposure to stocks exposed to climate transition risk and increases exposure to those with green revenues.
-The DCC has agreed to make this change in relation to the Drawdown Lifestyle and Core Fund and this will be further communicated to members and implemented over 2023.
+In October 2023, following the advice of the Plan's DC investment adviser, the Trustee replaced the regional passive equity funds used in the Drawdown Lifestyle and the Core Fund with climate-tilted alternatives.
+The funds implemented by the Trustee benefit from a clear decarbonisation pathway that decreases exposure to stocks exposed to climate transition risk and increases exposure to those with green revenues.